Realme U1, Realme 2 Pro to Get Discounts During Realme Sale This Week

-Realme U1 and Realme 2 Pro will receive discounts during the Realme 'Holi Days' sale that will begin on Wednesday, March 13.
+Realme U1 and Realme 2 Pro will receive discounts during the Realme 'Holi Days' sale that will begin today.
 Both Realme phones will get a Rs.
 1,000 price drop during the three-day sale that will last until March 15.
 Alongside the discounts on the Realme U1 and Realme 2 Pro, the Oppo-spinoff will offer the Realme Backpack at Re.
 1 to first 50 customers on March 13-14.
+The Holi Days offers will be available on the company website and Flipkart.
 The company is set to kick off the Realme 3 sale in India again at 8pm today.

 As per the promotion, the Realme U1 will be available at a starting price of Rs.
 9,999.
 The phone normally retails at Rs.
 10,999.
 The Realme Holi Days sale will also bring the Realme 2 Pro with a starting price of Rs.
 11,990, down from the existing price of Rs.
 12,990.